The-Marcy-Lab-School/react-express-auth/ABOUT.md

 - Create a database with a name of your choice
 - In the `server/` folder, copy the `.env.template` and name it `.env`.
 - Update the `.env` variables to match your Postgres database information (username, password, database name)
 - Replace the `SESSION_SECRET` value with your own random string.
 This is used to encrypt the cookie's `userId` value.
+  - Use a tool like [https://randomkeygen.com/](https://randomkeygen.com/) to help generate the secret.
 - Your `.env` file should look something like this:

 ```sh